Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Bi-directional Stripe subscription sync

-Support for seat-based, usage-based, overages, and credit models
+Support for seat-based, credit-based, overages, and usage-based billing

 Enterprise overrides without code forks